I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

 Metaphors, when used correctly, help explain complex or intangible concepts.

-I’ve given you lots of copywriting tips to consider today, but if there’s one I want you to remember, it’s this: Stay on target.
+We’ve given you many copywriting tips to consider today, but if there’s one we want you to remember, it’s this: Stay on target.
 Avoid tangents at all costs.

 Time is currency for many consumers.
 They only have a certain amount of time each day to spend, so they won’t waste it on content that doesn’t provide something valuable right away.